omerwe/S-PCGC/README.md

 <br><br>
-# Obtaining Reference Panel and Annotation files
+# Obtaining reference panel and annotation files

 S-PCGC is fully compatible with the S-LDSC input format.
 It requires two pieces of information also used by S-LDSC:
 1. Functional annotation files.
 We recommend using the Baseline-LD 2.0 model [(Gazal et al. 2017)](https://www.nature.com/articles/ng.3954).
 You can download it by typing: